 More from our experts

-Having workers’ compensation insurance is a must-have for most employers in Maryland, but keeping track of all the requirements can be a bit time-consuming.
 In this guide, we’ll cover the basics of who should have coverage and how businesses can obtain a policy.

 Why is it important to have workers’ compensation insurance?

-Worker’s compensation is designed to replace a portion of an employee’s wages should they become sick or injured while on the job (and need time away to recover).
+Workers’ compensation is designed to replace a portion of an employee’s wages should they become sick or injured while on the job (and need time away to recover).
 This protects your employees and can also be beneficial for employers.
 Why?
 Because when workers’ compensation is in place, employees typically cannot sue their employers for losses resulting from illnesses or injuries sustained at work.

 Which employers in Maryland must carry workers’ compensation insurance?